RealClarkey/AI-Regression-Classification-Portfolio/Classification/README.md

 # Classification Task Submission

-This folder contains my work for the **Classification Task** (predicting class labels) as part of the Machine Learning module, using the Wisconsin Breast Cancer dataset.
+This folder contains my submission for the **Classification Task** (predicting class labels) as part of the Machine Learning module, using the Wisconsin Breast Cancer dataset.

+The submission includes multiple Jupyter Notebooks documenting each stage of the task and a comprehensive report in Microsoft Word format.

 ## Files
 - `Assessment Classification Report.docx`: Full report comparing models